Yoona8/frontend-curriculum/notes/javascript.md

   return new this(5, 2);
 }
 ```
-- properties can also be static (but still poor browser support) (recheck)
+- properties can also be static (but still poor browser support)
 - getters / setters can be used
 - private fields, soon to use `this.#skill = value;`